-We travelled to Jepara from Semarang in order to take the Karimunjawa fast boat north to Karimunjawa island.
+We traveled to Jepara from Semarang in order to take the Karimunjawa fast boat north to Karimunjawa island.

 On the morning of our departure, we were advised to get to the port around an hour before departure.
 We had pre-booked our tickets at the TIC (Tourist Information Center) in Semarang (IDR 200,000 per person, one-way).
 The tickets were waiting for us at the port office.